Test: SNS Herning and the Stark cardigan

 How to play with colors?

-My opinion on the piece
+My opinion on the play

 And my intuition seems confirmed with this opinion that I found on the BonneGueule forum: